PavanRangani/docs/docs/prd/philanthropy/export.md

+# Reports (Export)

-# Export
+## Export

-Allows to download various reports
+- Allows to download various reports.

-On click of [Export Button](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScRkv6XLzVsE91P-HCBSaGtU) opens dialog
+- On click of [Export Button](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScRkv6XLzVsE91P-HCBSaGtU) opens dialog.

-Dialog shows various report names
+- Dialog shows various report names.

-Based on the type of report it shows filter criteria and `DOWNLOAD` button
+- Based on the type of report it shows `From and To` & `Year` filter and `DOWNLOAD` button .

-Export button is available only in Organization, Payment and Contribution tab.
+### From and To Filter

+- Shows current year prefill in both fields
+- `From`  shows all available year for which records exists
+- `To`  shows year selected in `From` and all other available years which is higher than year selected in `From`
+- Sorting : Ascending order of year.
+Both are selected dropdown.

+### Year Filter

+- Shows current year prefill in `Year`
+- Sorting : Ascending order of year and selected dropdown.
+- Shows all available years for which records exists in dropdown.

-### Grant Maker Status Report
+## Grant Maker Status Report

 - Both `Contribution` and `Grant` are shown in separate table.
 - If there isn't any record available in any table, that table won't be shown.
+- Download file name : {legal-entity-id}-grant-status.pdf

 #### UI Requirement